 Free trials are a perfectly valid way to showcase the value of your product, not to mention a risk-free method for customers to get a feel for what you are offering.

 But before you get overly excited about free trials, it’s best to fully understand this pricing strategy.
-Adequately optimizing the free trial process can significantly reduce the risk of failure and keep those conversion rates growing.
+Adequately optimizing the free trial process and investing in a robust Merchant of Record solution that allows you to experiment can significantly reduce the risk of failure and keep those conversion rates growing.
 So, we'll be taking an extensive look at this topic by examining the following:

 What is a SaaS Free Trial Strategy?